 Yelling and screaming do not solve the problem they only teach the child, that he can’t voice his opinions or feelings lest it anger/hurt your feelings.

-Another very important aspect of Gentle Parenting that took us a while to get accustomed to was to adjust our expectations.
+Another very important aspect of Gentle Parenting that took us a while to get accustomed to was adjusting our expectations.
 There are times when you are truly expecting your child to follow along on aspects that are not age-appropriate yet.

 For example; If you are expecting mess-free meal times below the age of 3, you may be asking too much from your child.
 Instead, you may need to figure out ways to reduce dinner time messes and provide the child with shorter, easier instructions to understand.

 Impulse control below age 3 is not yet a developed skill.
-Focus on strategies that help distract the child, remove the bad behavior causing object from the environment and talking.
+Focus on strategies that help distract the child, remove the bad behavior-causing objects from the environment, and talk with the child.
 As the child grows more verbal you can lay down more firm limits and boundaries until then continue the conversation around what is okay and what’s not.